Akii/Fleapack.Shiba.Doge/README.md

 ## Configuring Packages with DSON

 Yes, that's a thing now.
 Just add your configuration file as you normally would with the right file extension and contents.
 Note: DSON files will have precedence over YAML configurations.
+Shiba highly recommends installing the `zegl/dson-php` package though, other methods have such bugs, result so bad configuration.
+Wow.